 Lisa Greatwood, Head of PSHE, Rugby School.

-- Be inspired to see that the devastating impact of eating disorders can be averted by the appropriate knowledge and response of teachers, fellow students or parents.
+- Be inspired to see that the devastating impact of mental health issues, such as eating disorders, can be averted by the appropriate knowledge and response of teachers, fellow students or parents

-- Gain insight into a range of eating disorders, and their impact upon the person’s life and education.
+- Gain insight into a range of eating disorders, and their impact upon the person’s life and education, in the context of other mental health issues

-- Build knowledge to help identify the most common biological, psychological and sociocultural risk factors for the development of an eating disorder.
+- Build knowledge to help identify the most common biological, psychological and sociocultural risk factors for the development of an eating disorder, with parallels to other mental health issues

-- Secure an ability to spot the most common signs of an emerging eating disorder, and build skills in responding appropriately.
+- Secure an ability to spot the most common signs of an emerging eating disorder, and related mental health issues, and build skills in responding appropriately

-- Be guided through a detailed handbook which they will take away to continue developing their knowledge and insight.
+- Be guided through a detailed handbook which delegates will take away to continue developing their knowledge and insight

 If you have booked this presentation for your school please access these resources.